 - Multiple expansion (buying low and selling high)

 An exit strategy helps financial buyers to realize gains on their investments.
-An exit strategy includes an outright sale of the company to a strategic buyer or another financial sponsor or an IPO.
+An exit strategy includes an outright sale of the Company to a strategic buyer, another financial sponsor, or an IPO.
 A financial buyer typically expects to realize returns within 3 to 7 years via one of these exit strategies.

 Exit Multiples

-The exit multiple simply refers to the return of investment.
-If you are investing $100 in a company and sell it for $300, then the exit multiple here is 3x.
-EV/EBITDA is the generally used exit multiple.
-While exiting the investment at a multiple higher than the acquisition multiple will help boost the sponsor’s IRR.
-But it is important that exit assumptions reflect realistic approaches.
+The exit multiple refers to the return on investment.
+If you invest $100 in a company and sell it for $300, then the exit multiple here is 3x.
+The generally used exit multiple is EV/EBITDA.
+Exiting the investment considerably higher than the acquisition multiple will help boost the sponsor’s IRR.
+But, exit assumptions must reflect realistic approaches.

 Issues to Consider in LBO Transaction

-Think of you as an investor who wants to invest in share of that company.
+Think of you as an investor who wants to invest in that company’s share.

-Will you directly start trading from your day 1?
+Will you directly start trading from day 1?
 No, right!
-You will analyze the industry and the company and then come to a particular decision.
+You will analyze the industry and the Company and then come to a particular decision.
 Similar is the case in LBO analysis.
 The various issues that you may want to consider before entering the transaction are

 Industry characteristics